lilarin/SCP-079-Discord-bot/README.md

   be higher or lower than the current one.
 Build up your win streak to increase your payout multiplier
 * **SCP-173 staring (russian roulette analog):** Join a lobby with other players and try to survive rounds of " blinking."
 In each round, players have a chance of being eliminated.
 Be the last one standing to win the entire pot.
-  Supports "Normal Mode" (game ends on first elimination) and "Last Man Standing Mode."
+  Supports "Normal Mode" (game ends on first elimination) and "Last Man Standing Mode"
 * **SCP-330 candy game (risk management):** Inspired by SCP-330 "Take Only Two."
 You start with an unknown number of pre-taken candies.
 Each candy you take increases your potential reward, but if the total number of candies taken exceeds the limit, you lose your entire bet
 * **The hole (roulette):** A timed-lobby roulette game where players bet on which anomalous item "The Hole" will return.
   Place high-risk bets on specific items (36x payout) or safer bets on item categories (2x or 3x payout)
-* **Coin flip:** The classic 50/50 chance to double your bet.
-Quick, simple, and risky
+* **Coin flip:** The classic 50/50 chance to double your bet

 > [!IMPORTANT]
 > ### [Demonstration (Imgur screenshots collection)](https://imgur.com/a/lilarin-scp-079-discord-bot-kafjgyl)